openstack/kolla-ansible/doc/CONTRIBUTING.rst

 Basics
 ======

 #.
-Our source code is hosted on `OpenStack Kolla Git`_.
+Our source code is hosted on `OpenStack Kolla-Ansible Git`_.
 Bugs should be filed on
    launchpad_.

 #.
 Please follow OpenStack `Gerrit Workflow`_ to contribute to Kolla.